ThomasJScott3/Homework1/README.md

 the strategic implementation of rudimentary AI and practical design and UI.
 The app's algorithms get a sense of where the user is financially as well as where the user wants to be and helps them set target goals for account growth and diversification.

-The app is also helpful with regard to people who are "unbanked."
+-The app is also helpful with regard to people who are "unbanked."
 That is a contemporary euphamism for those in the past would not have been able to open an account with a brick and mortar financial institution.
 Stash works with Green Dot bank in order for users to make deposits into their brokerage accounts.
 The green dot account is a checking account and as such users can set up direct deposit with their employers if they wish.
 When they sign up for the checking account, stash sends the users a debit card to make purchases.
 In addition, some qualifying purchases are eligible for Stash's "stock-back" rewards program.
 Under this program, users actually get a